For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-There is not way we could have managed our finances and kept ourselves on track without a budget.
-I’ve written three previous post about budgeting and highly recommend reading them to learn more about budgeting.
-They are here, here and here.
+There is no way we could have managed our finances and kept ourselves on track without a budget.
+I’ve written a ton of posts about budgeting, here are a few of my favorites:

 2. We had a common goal

 Our number one goal over the last couple of years was to pay off our debt.
-Virtually every decision we made was done with this overarching goal in mind.
+We were tired of debt, which meant that virtually every decision we made was done with this overarching goal in mind.
 We got sidetracked here and there and didn’t always make the best decisions, but knew that ultimately debt reduction was our priority.

 We did this together!